Choosing Laminate floors for a kitchen

 • Easy to install

-Affordable – Laminate flooring is relatively inexpensive when compared to natural stone, ceramic tile and hardwood flooring alternatives.
-And thanks to the printed design layer, you can get the look of these natural materials without the higher price tag.
+Affordable – Laminate flooring s relatively inexpensive when compared to hardwood flooring.
+And thanks to the printed design layer, you can get the look of natural wood without the higher price tag.

-Durable – Laminate has a treated, extra-strong top layer of laminate, which makes it highly scratch and stain-resistant.
+Durable – Laminate has a treated, extra-strong top layer of Laminate, which makes it highly scratch and stain-resistant.
 This durability makes it a good choice for areas with high foot traffic.
 The top layer also provides water-resistance, which is an essential requirement for your kitchen flooring.
-Warranty periods vary depending on the quality of the product, but most laminate floors come with a minimum 10-year warranty.
-At Tarkett we provide a 25-year residential warranty.
+At Tarkett we provide up to 25-year warranty.

 • Susceptible to water damage